delgesu1/violin-connect/src/docs/UUID_VALIDATION_PROJECT.md

 ## Next Steps

 ### Immediate Tasks
-1. Fix useMasterRepertoire to use UUIDs from dev-uuids.ts
+1. Fix useStudentsDb with proper UUID validation
-2. Address the remaining P-prefix occurrences
+2. Address Calendar and Lesson hooks
-3. Begin replacing usages of createPrefixedId with UUIDs from dev-uuids.ts
+3. Continue replacing remaining usages of createPrefixedId with UUIDs

 ### Week 2 Tasks
-1. Create a tracking system for complex components
+1. Complete all high-priority components
-2. Address Calendar and Lesson hooks
+2. Create a tracking system for complex components
-3. Update test data to use consistent UUIDs
+3. Update remaining test data to use consistent UUIDs

 ## Resources